CasimirKaPazi/balhukbar/README.md

 Structure of this documentation
 -------------------------------

-"[Introduction](Introduction.md)" gives an overview over the intentions and philosophy and what makes it special.
+"[Introduction](Introduction.md)" (outdated) Gives an overview over the intentions and philosophy and what makes it special.
 "[Phonology](Phonology.md)" Phonemes, syllable structure, stress and phonotactics.
 "[Grammar](Grammar.md)"
 "[Diachronic](Diachronic.md)" Lists past and future changes to phonology.